Online services (Systmonline)

 Being able to see your record online might help you to manage your medical conditions.
 It also means that you can even access it from anywhere in the world should you require medical treatment on holiday.
 If you decide not to join or wish to withdraw, this is your choice and practice staff will continue to treat you in the same way as before.
 In general this decision will not affect the quality of your care.

-To register for these services you will need to come to the surgery in person with photo ID (Passport or Driving License) or you can email us with your details at [firstname.lastname@example.org] (email@example.com) to request a login.
+The online system is call Systmonline.
+To register for this service you will need to come to the surgery in person with photo ID (Passport or Driving License) or you can email us with your details at [firstname.lastname@example.org] (email@example.com) to request a login.
 We are now able to text you your login details.

 If you would like more help on how to use the online system please visit https://systmonline.tpp-uk.com/help/help.html